AlturaLabsCR/skr/README.md

 ## Dependencies

-- An GL loader
+- Graphics API (GL loader and/or VK spec)
-- A window backend (glfw, sdl)
+- Window backend (glfw and/or sdl)
 - cglm